rjdirisio/pyvibdmc/docs/getting_started.rst

     import numpy as np
     import pyvibdmc as dmc
-    from pyvibdmc import potential_manager as pm
+    from pyvibdmc.simulation_utilities import potential_manager as pm

     if __name__ == '__main__': #if using multiprocessing on windows / mac, you need to encapsulate using this line pot_dir = 'path/to/Partridge_Schwenke_H2O/' #this directory is part of the one you copied that is outside of pyvibdmc.